'Living carpet' at York Minster for Diamond Jubilee dinner

 The grass would protect the Minster's floor during a 900-guest dinner on Friday, a Minster spokesman said.

-Grown in felt made from recycled textiles, and not requiring soil, the carpet will be removed after the event.'Extraordinary event'
+Grown in felt made from recycled textiles, and not requiring soil, the carpet will be removed after the event.

 The grass would make the dinner a "spectacular" fundraising event, said Minster Chamberlain Dr Richard Shephard.